yukoba/nd4j/scala.md

 * [Scala](../getstarted.html#scala)
 * [IntelliJ's Scala plugin](../getstarted.html#scala)
-* The [Maven Scala plugin](http://www.scala-lang.org/old/node/345) and plugin repository to your pom.xml file
+* The [Maven Scala plugin](http://www.scala-lang.org/old/node/345) and Scala repository in your POM.xml file.

 Below is an example of how ND4S looks.
 Notice how similar the syntax is to Numpy.